Handle with care: How packaging causes humidity issues

 Problems with paper-based packaging

-Along with ruining product, these materials rapidly absorb – but don’t rapidly release – moisture.
+Along with ruining products, these materials rapidly absorb – but don’t rapidly release – moisture.
 That means they contribute to the overall humidity issue you’re trying to resolve.

 Changing from paper to plastic-based packaging